 Additionally, does the world really need another supernatural-horror novel?
 Aren’t Rosemary’s Baby and The Exorcist enough?
 Too, I can’t see anyone finding interest in vampires.
 Look what they did to Bram Stoker’s career.
 Your manuscript, if published, would not do much for Maine tourism—I’ll wager that never snuck up and tapped your shoulder.

-In closing, forgive me, sir, but vampires shmampires—I’m off to lunch.
+sir, but vampires shmampires—I’m off to lunch.

 Sincerely,